manifoldfinance/about/README.md

 # Unique & Experienced

-- Different
+Different
-    * Mechanics of Operation
-    (similar to early withdrawl penalities or uber surcharge pricing, but distributed fees amongst everyone)
+Mechanics of Operation (similar to early withdrawal penalties or uber surcharge pricing, but distributed fees amongst everyone)

-- Utilizes Floating Point Math
+Utilizes Floating Point Math
-    * Technically difficult to implement
-    (utilize an excellent library, ABDK 64x64)
+Technically difficult to implement (utilize an excellent library, ABDK 64x64) Team is:

-- Team is:
-    * Sam Bacha, Founder
+Sam Bacha, Founder
-    * 2 Engineers from cntract firm
+2 Engineers from contract firm
-    * 1 Potential Partner, Sandy (an expert in KDB+/Quant)

-- Expense Model is LIGHT
+1 Potential Partner, Sandy (an expert in KDB+/Quant) Expense Model is LIGHT
-    * Advocating for new assets to utilize protocol
+Advocating for new assets to utilize protocol
-    * Layer2 already in progress for design
+Layer2 already in progress for design

-- Unique Value Proposition
+Unique Value Proposition
-    * This can create opportiuintes for teams to integrate "Staking as a Service"
-    * Simply deposit tokens, just like creating a Uniswap Market
+This can create opportunities for teams to integrate "Staking as a Service" Simply deposit tokens, just like creating a Uniswap Market

 ---